SUNDAY 12th June 2022

 7:30 – 10:30: Gala dinner and awards night – Celebrating Bookselling

-Dinner menu by special guest chef Karen Martini from the upcoming COOK, (August).
+Dinner menu by special guest chef Karen Martini from her highly-anticipated COOK: The Only Book You Need in the Kitchen (8 August).

 Our MC for the evening is stand-up comedian, radio broadcaster, and television host Lawrence Mooney.
 Lawrence will publish his first book Embrace Your Limitations in October.

 The dinner speaker is Wil Anderson who could well be Australia's most prolific comedian.
 Wil is a Helpmann award winner, six-time MICF People's Choice and 2022 Director’s Choice winner and host of ABC-TV’s Gruen.
 Wil joins us to talk about his new book Wilosophy, (November).
 Insightful and entertaining, Wil offers an alternative way of viewing ourselves and the world, which is a tonic in these uncertain times.

 8:30 - 9:00: Special guest speaker Gabrielle Wang